onnx/onnx/docs/Operators.md

      Note that a static trip count (specified at graph construction time) can be specified by passing in a constant node for input M.
   2) Loop termination condition.
-This is an input to the op that determines whether to run the first interation and also a loop-carried dependency for the body graph.
+This is an input to the op that determines whether to run the first iteration and also a loop-carried dependency for the body graph.
 The body graph must yield a value for the condition variable, whether this input is provided or not.